Love-Overloading Is Abuse, Not Love: Know Why

 A long period of being alone, whether forced social loneliness or self-imposed solitude, can make a person hanker for love.
 They may shower abnormal amounts of love in the hope of not losing you and being alone again.

-Their sense of immediacy of partnering and show of over-affection may be because of an insecure attachment style (either avoidant, or anxious, or a combination).
+Their sense of immediacy of partnering and show of over-affection may be because of an insecure attachment style (either avoidant, anxious, or a combination).
 These people tend to have low trust in others to satisfy their emotional needs.

-- They overwhelm you with extravagant gifts, which make you feel indebted to them.
+• They overwhelm you with extravagant gifts, which make you feel indebted to them.

-- They invite you to exotic places for dinners and holidays and are reluctant to accept your no for an answer.
+• They invite you to exotic places for dinners and holidays, and are reluctant to accept your no for an answer.

 FAQs

-Why love bombing is a red flag?
+1. Why is love-overloading a red flag?

-Love bombing is a red flag because it hints at a veiled attempt to entice the victim, isolate them from their social networks, and finally control them.
+Love overloading is a red flag because it hints at a veiled attempt to entice the victim, isolate them from their social networks, and finally control them.
 It forewarns of impending abuse and mistreatment if not stopped in its tracks.

-Do all narcissists love-bomb?
+2. Do all narcissists love-overload?

 Final Words